 One works for a prestigious association in the financial sector – he already pays £700 a month for a studio flat in Battersea and was recently subjected to an arbitrary 10% rise.

-But none of this puts off foreign workers, coming from some of the poorest and most unequal parts of the world.
+But none of this puts off foreign workers, coming from some of the poorest parts of the world.
 Many will settle for a lower standard of accommodation, sometimes living cheek by jowl in what are effectively doss houses on the outskirts of London.
 They’re not exactly living the dream, but they are prepared to make the sacrifice, put up with a lower standard of living, work the longer hours and become the indispensable employee that a hard-nosed business like Pret desires.
 That same lifestyle would grind down an aspiring Brit in no time.

 A recent investigation by the Evening Standard demonstrated that Pret a Manger is reluctant to take on workers who want fewer shifts at less busy times.
 That won’t favour British students who need flexibility or those who want a few part-time jobs on the go.
 And if you don’t want to travel at ungodly hours on the Tube or bus, you will definitely lose out if a foreign worker can take this in their stride.